-She is the holder of numerous awards and distinctions as a young leader: Young Leader for Europe at the European Commission’s European Development Days 2017, European Forum Alpbach - as an Erste Foundation Fellow, Advisor on the UNSC Resolution 2250 on Youth, Peace & Security at the European Regional Consultation in Brussels, a One Young World scholarship holder, among many others.
+She is the holder of numerous awards and distinctions as a young leader: Young Leader for Europe at the European Commission’s European Development Days 2017, European Forum Alpbach - as an Erste Foundation & National Endowment for Democracy fellow; Advisor on the UNSC Resolution 2250 on Youth, Peace & Security at the European Regional Consultation in Brussels, a One Young World scholarship holder, among others.

 In 2017 Odessa founded Go Think Initiative, a think tank which focuses on the development of media and its impact on politics and society, analysing trends in communication technology and trends, analysing the media environment of Central Europe, namely the Visegrad countries.

 Odessa graduated with a degree in Global Politics and International Relations from Birkbeck College, University of London.
 She holds positions on multiple boards including the Czech & Slovak Club Alpbach, which she co-founded.
-Odessa is the Vice-Curator of the Global Shapers Prague Hub of the World Economic Forum and a One Young World Ambassador.
+Odessa is the Curator of the Global Shapers Prague Hub, an initiative of the World Economic Forum and a One Young World Ambassador.